 Step 1.
 Cut materials

-First, we cut the boards based to size based on our calculation.
+First, we used a miter saw to cut the boards based to size based on our calculation.
 Although we modified the size for the planter boxes, we did use the same measurement of supporting legs from the plan, except we upgraded to 2″ x 4″ boards for sturdiness.

 Then we drilled some holes off the bottom piece of each planter box to make sure water can drain.
 I did 5 holes per planter box.